BusyKid Visa Prepaid Debit Card review

 - Activate the card.
 Call the number on the card’s sticker to activate it.

 - Transfer funds.
-Transfer money to the spend card by signing in to your child’s account or completing a card-to-card transfer online or over the phone.
+Transfer money to the debit card by signing in to your child’s account or completing a card-to-card transfer online or over the phone.

 - Check your child’s balance.
-You and your child can check the balance of their spend card at any time using the BusyKid app.
+You and your child can check the balance of their debit card at any time using the BusyKid app.

 Co-Founder/CEO of BusyKid